Click Before You Dig

 Damaging buried natural gas pipelines can be dangerous and costly, potentially resulting in:

-Before you start any project that will disturb the ground, follow these steps:
+Before you start any project that may cause ground disturbance, follow these steps:

 - Dig Safe

-If you dig within 1 metre of a natural gas pipeline, carefully expose the pipeline using hand digging methods to avoid contact with the pipeline.
+Avoid digging within one (1) metre of either side of the markings.
+If there is a need to dig within one (1) metre of a natural gas pipeline, carefully expose the pipeline using hand digging methods to avoid contact with the pipeline.

 For more information on safe digging practices, visit: